Spending one day in Dubai is your golden ticket to a world of pimped-up Lamborghinis, glittering jewels aplenty and the most incredible stopover.

 But this is Dubai – where everything is glitzier and larger than life.

-The Dubai Mall is home to an aquarium, Olympic-size ice skating rink, huge man-made waterfall and all the designer shops and pretty boutiques you could possibly want.
+The Dubai Mall is home to an aquarium, an Olympic-size ice skating rink, a huge man-made waterfall and all the designer shops and pretty boutiques you could possibly want.

-What surprised us most during our own visit though was the souk we found, which had row upon row of jewellery shops and even a 24-metre long dinosaur skeleton.
+What surprised us most during our own visit though was the souk we found, which had row upon row of jewellery shops and even a 24-metre-long dinosaur skeleton.
+Only in Dubai…

 Once you’ve seen all there is to see at the Dubai Mall and grabbed a bite to eat, it’ll be the perfect time to hop in a taxi and leave this part of Dubai to head south.